aelanteno/sicp-exercises/exercise-2.42.md

 ### What does `adjoin-position` do?

 It’s our job to define `adjoin-position`.
-It’s a procedure that adjoins a new position (row number in my representation) to a set of positions (list of row numbers in my representation).
-Its arguments are a number `new-row` representing a possible row in which to place the queen in the current (`k`th) column, a number `k` representing the current column, and a list `rest-of-queens` representing one way to legally place queens in `k` - 1 columns.
+It’s a procedure that adjoins a new position (a row number in my representation) to a set of positions (list of row numbers in my representation).
+Its arguments are a number `new-row` representing a possible row in which to place the queen in the current (`k`th) column, a number `k` representing the current column, and a list `rest-of-queens` representing one way to safely place queens in `k` - 1 columns.

 Example: If the row is 2, the column is 3, and `rest-of-queens` is `(1 4)`, then `adjoin-position` returns `(1 4 2)`.